kylechung10/golf-score-app/README.md

 ## Features
 ### Login / Create Account
-- Login to an exisiting account to access game creation, joining a game, and game history.
+- Login to an existing account to access game creation, joining a game, and game history.
 <img src="https://user-images.githubusercontent.com/47342503/120406888-ec3dbd80-c319-11eb-9f74-8fc8003b88e9.PNG" height="500px">

 - Create a new account on the database.